 - Resection.
 Your surgeon will remove the part of the intestine where endometriosis has grown, and then reconnect the bowel.

 - Discoid excision.
 For smaller areas of endometriosis, your surgeon may cut out a disc of affected tissue in the intestine and then close the opening.

 Currently, there are two main types of medications used to treat rectovaginal and other types of endometriosis: hormones and pain relievers.

-Hormone therapy can helps slow the growth of endometrial tissue and decrease its activity outside of the uterus.
+Hormone therapy can help slow the growth of endometrium-like tissue and decrease its activity outside of the uterus.

 - birth control, including pills, patch, or ring

 - gonadotropin-releasing hormone (GnRH) agonists

 - danazol, which is less commonly used today